Quantifiable simulation of quantum computation beyond stochastic ensemble computation: QC versus SEnM

-Each copy of the SEnM is allowed to organize its {\em own} computation routes, which may potentially reach the desired solution.
-Thus, the SEnM executes a {\em stochastic computation} in which the probability of reaching the targets is given by the sum of the probabilities along the possible routes of {\em every} copy (see Fig.~\ref{fig:E_comp}) \footnote{In fact, such an ensemble machine is modeled on a hypothetical computing machine, a so-called nondeterministic Turing machine (NTM) \cite{papadimitriou03}, even though our machine cannot simultaneously explore the two (or more) computation routes.}.
-More specifically, a single step of the computation (i.e., a transition ${\mathbf s}_{j-1} \to {\mathbf s}_j$) is stochastic and is specified by the conditional probabilities.
-A set of such conditional probabilities corresponds to a table of the computation instructions in a Turing machine \cite{Galindo02}.
+Each copy is allowed to have its {\em own} computation routes, which may potentially reach the desired solution.
+The SEnM, however, executes a {\em stochastic computation} in which the probability of reaching the targets is given by the sum of the probabilities along the possible routes of the readout symbols of every $k$-copy.
+However, particular routes of the readout symbols (e.g., $m_{j-1}(s_k) \to m_j(s_k)$) cannot be followed due to the indistinguishability of the single-machine copies.
+Therefore, a single step of the computation, a transition ${\mathbf s}_{j-1} \to {\mathbf s}_j$, is stochastic and is specified by the conditional probabilities (see Fig.~\ref{fig:E_comp}).
+Here, a set of such conditional probabilities corresponds to a table of the computation instructions in a Turing machine \cite{Galindo02}.
 More explicitly, a conditional probability $C({\mathbf s}_1 | {\mathbf s}_0)$ defines the first computational step in which the ensemble is in ${\mathbf s}_1$ from a given initial ${\mathbf s}_0$.
-In general, the $j$-th step is defined by the conditional probability $C({\mathbf s}_j | {\mathbf s}_{j-1},...,{\mathbf s}_0)$, conditioned to the state collections ${\mathbf s}_{j'}$ ($j' < j$), which were obtained in the earlier steps (except the initial ${\mathbf s}_0$).
+In general, the computation at $j$-th step is defined by the conditional probability $C({\mathbf s}_j | {\mathbf s}_{j-1},...,{\mathbf s}_0)$, conditioned to the state collections ${\mathbf s}_{j'}$ ($j' < j$), which were obtained in the earlier steps (except the initial ${\mathbf s}_0$).
 Thus, we have a joint probability up to the $j$-th step, given in terms of the conditional probabilities $C$ by

 where $P({\mathbf s}_0)$ is the initial distribution of $\mathbf{s}_0$.
-Here, note that our SEnM is clearly beyond a Markov chain computation \cite{Zukowski14} and covers any classical probabilistic computation; namely, SEnM $\supseteq$ PTM.
+Such an SEnM is clearly beyond a Markov chain computation \cite{Zukowski14}, even though it is not possible to identify the states of the individual copies in the computation.
+If we can design an SEnM that is able to identify each copy and its state, it is possible to follow the different copy-states concurrently in the computation.
+However, it is trivial to consider such an (imaginary) SEnM, since it is quite similar to a non-deterministic Turing machine (NTM) (see Fig.~\ref{fig:E_comp}).
+Note that the NTM is believed to be superior to the QTM; for example, NP-complete problems are polynomially solvable by the NTM but not by the QTM (for more details, see Ref.~\cite{papadimitriou03}).